maegnes/SlimCachingManager/README.md

 Usage
 --------
 1. Create instance of Slim
+2. Add a before.dispatch hook or middleware (in the example it's done by hook)
 2. Add resources to the ResourceMapper which should be cached (Wildcards allowed!)
 3. Create instance of Slim\Http\Caching\ResourceMapper();
 4. Inject your own ResourceHandler into ResourceMapper